Searching for Gita, the Little Pearl: Part 9

 Ula turned the car on and waited for it to warm up.
 She looked at Gita and saw her anxiety.

 "Gita, honey, let's pray before we take off."

 "Sure, go ahead Aunt Ula."

 "Amen," agreed Gita.
-The engine had warmed enough and she turned on the heat.
-"Okay Aunt Ula, let's do this."
+Okay, Aunt Ula, let's do this."
 She looked resolutely ahead, ready as she could be to meet whatever was to come.

 Kraków and Sasha

 The train trip to Kraków was actually quite fun.
 The ladies were getting away and enjoying the scenery.
 At one point the levity and general positive conversation dissipated and their thoughts turned to the appointment later that afternoon with Sasha Mazur, the private detective Mr. Gorski had referred them to.
 Ula had so many questions like Gita, but her questions were different.
 Was this Sasha Mazur related to Judge Jakub Mazur, the corrupt Judge and the only man who could put Borys into a grip of fear?
 But Mr. Gorski did say this man has an exemplary reputation and success.
 Ula was worried about what they would find.
 She knew Borys was behind Anna's disappearance.
 Her cheeks flushed with shame, despite it was not her fault in any way.

 "Aunt Ula?
 Are you okay?
 Your face suddenly became flushed."

 They arrived at Glowny Station and caught a bus to the ancient Old Town.
 They were both awestruck.
 Neither had been to Kraków before but had heard much about it through the years.
 It went back centuries.